-ART 174-1A-D - 3 Units Introduction to Page Layout & Design Adobe InDesign (Same as Punings Data Processing 174, 1, 4, D)
+ART 174-1A-D - 3 Units

+Introduction to Page Layout & Design Adobe InDesign

 (Same as Business Data Processing 174-1 A-D)

 An introduction to electronic page layout and design using today's popular software such as Adobe InDesign.
 This course includes beginning principles of document design combined with detailed software instruction that will enable the student to master basic principles of topography and publishing.
 Two hours lecture and four hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.